pmerolla/fomoe/README.md

 MoE models are sparse.
 Qwen3.5-397B activates only 10 of 512 experts per layer, but you still need all 218 GB of expert weights (at Q4_K_M) accessible at low latency.
 RAM and VRAM are too expensive.
 The fallback is NVMe, but naive offloading hits a wall:

 **You can't read experts until the router picks them, and you can't compute until they arrive.** Across 60 layers these stalls compound.
-Pure NVMe streaming tops out at ~0.5 tok/s, and even with perfect bandwidth utilization the ceiling is ~3 tok/s on a top-of-the-line Gen5 drive.
+Pure NVMe streaming is <1 tok/s even on a top-of-the-line Gen5 drive.

-We break through this ceiling by making most expert reads unnecessary.
+We break through this ceiling by making most expert reads from NVMe unnecessary.

 ---